-The Russian Federation launched a military operation in Ukraine and threatened consequences for those who interfere in the conflict in support of Kyiv.
+The Russian Federation launched a military operation in Ukraine, threatening consequences for those who interfered in the conflict supporting Kyiv.

 The Russian defence ministry announced that they ‘destroyed the Ukrainian air defences’ while the Ukrainian authorities reported their artillery shooting five Russian planes and a helicopter.
 Russian forces would also enter Ukraine from Belarus and Crimea.
 Belarusian President Lukashenko summoned the heads of the armed forces.

-The Russian president Vladimir Putin urged that Kyiv’s forces hand over their weapons and “go home”, assuring that Moscow’s plans do not include the occupation of Ukraine but demilitarise the country with a particular operation.
+Russian President Vladimir Putin urged that Kyiv’s forces hand over their weapons and “go home”, assuring that Moscow’s plans do not include the occupation of Ukraine but demilitarising the country with a particular operation.

 The NATO Secretary-General Jens Stoltenberg read a statement released by the Alliance which “strongly condemns” Russia’s unjustified attack on Ukraine and asked Moscow “to stop its military action immediately”.
 Furthermore, he reiterated his support for the Ukrainian people and reaffirmed that he would do “whatever is necessary to protect and defend his allies”.
 Biden said that the Russian president had chosen a premeditated war to lead to a catastrophic loss of life and suffering.
 The United States and its allies “will impose tough sanctions on Russia”, and they will continue “to provide support and assistance to Ukraine and its people”.